Mainz Biomed Reports Positive Results from Feasibility Study Evaluating its Portfolio of Novel mRNA Biomarkers for Early Detection of Advanced Colorectal Adenomas

-/EIN News/ -- BERKELEY, Calif. and MAINZ, Germany, March 29, 2023 (GLOBE NEWSWIRE) -- Mainz Biomed NV (NASDAQ:MYNZ) (“Mainz Biomed” or the “Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today results of an independent feasibility study conducted in collaboration with members of the Early Detection Research Network (EDRN) to evaluate the Company’s portfolio of five novel gene expression (mRNA) biomarkers acquired from Université de Sherbrooke in January, 2022.
+BERKELEY, Calif. and MAINZ, Germany, March 29, 2023 (GLOBE NEWSWIRE) -- Mainz Biomed NV MYNZ ("Mainz Biomed" or the "Company"), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today results of an independent feasibility study conducted in collaboration with members of the Early Detection Research Network (EDRN) to evaluate the Company's portfolio of five novel gene expression (mRNA) biomarkers acquired from Université de Sherbrooke in January, 2022.

 Data results highlights from this feasibility study include: